 a.
 Maneuver Control System.
 The MCS is the hub of the ABCS component in each command post.
 It is the primary system for the creation and dissemination of orders, graphics, and operations-related reports.
 MCS automatically receives friendly forces positioning data generated by FBCB2- or embedded battle command- (EBC) equipped platforms of subordinate units resulting in the friendly picture.
 EBC is a software subcomponent of MCS.
 It is a derivative of FBCB2 software and allows MCS to exchange reports and graphics with FBCB2 systems.

 (1) At task force level, MCS performs these primary functions:

 - Receives orders and graphics from higher and adjacent units.

 - Creates and disseminates orders and graphics to subordinate, higher, and adjacent units.
 Near-term ability to interface graphics and orders to FBCB2 and platform EBC is limited.

-- Extracts information from other systems to display a picture of the battlefield that may include friendly and enemy positional information, terrain, friendly graphics, artillery range fans, ADA umbrellas, obstacles and contaminated areas, C2 INFOSYS nodes, and supply nodes.
+- Extracts information from other systems to display a picture of the battlefield that may include friendly and enemy situational information, terrain, friendly graphics, artillery range fans, ADA umbrellas, obstacles and contaminated areas, C2 nodes, and supply nodes.